redis/redis-doc/topics/cluster-spec.md

 Replica migration
 ---

-Redis Cluster implements a concept called *replica migraiton* in order to improve the availability of the system.
-The idea is that in a cluster with a master-slave setup, if the map between slaves and masters is fixed there is limited availability over time if multiple indepedent failures of single nodes happen.
+Redis Cluster implements a concept called *replica migration* in order to improve the availability of the system.
+The idea is that in a cluster with a master-slave setup, if the map between slaves and masters is fixed there is limited availability over time if multiple independent failures of single nodes happen.

 For example in a cluster where every master has a single slave, the cluster